UK-Biobank/SNP-filtering/README.md

 <!-- dx-header -->

-# Extract SNPs from genetic data (DNAnexus Platform App)
+# Extract SNPs from genetic data

+This repository provides tools for filtering individual SNPs from UK Biobank genotyping data using the UK Biobank Research Analysis Platform (UKB-RAP) on DNAnexus.
+It includes two methods: a DNAnexus applet and a Jupyter Notebook.
+Additional documentation is provided below.

+# 1. DNAnexus Platform App

-This is the source code for an app that runs on the UK Biobank Research Analysis Platform (UKB-RAP).
+The **SNP_extract** folder includes the source code for an app that runs on the UK Biobank Research Analysis Platform (UKB-RAP).
 For more information about how to run or modify it, see <https://documentation.dnanexus.com/>.
 Documentation on building applets can be found in the DNAnexus documentation at